Ashir-Qayyum/sms-app-chart/README.md

 helm install sms-frontend sms-app/sms-frontend

-The frontend is configured to run at port 80, however, port-forwarding can be done to access at any different port in local
+The frontend is configured to run at port 80, NodePort is applied, however, I use minikube on docker driver, so I use port-forwarding to access it in local

+kubectl port-forward svc/frontend 8080:80 --address 0.0.0.0 &